sensebox/books-v2/en/additional-info.md

 </div>

 ## Test the Version
 First, it must be found out which version the supplied WiFi Bee has.
-Go to''file'' '' Examples '' and under "Examples for senseBox MCU" on''Test_WINC1500''
+Go to `file` > `Examples` and under "Examples for senseBox MCU" on `Test_WINC1500`.

 ![Open the WiFi-Test](pictures/Update-Wifi-Firmware/1-test.PNG)